 In first year you will take introductory courses that examine contemporary Canadian issues and institutions as well as Canadian culture and identity.

-Second year course options include cultural diversity, Canadian-American relations, and regionalism, while in third year you can explore Indigenous Canada, gender in Canada, and contemporary issues.
+Second year course options include cultural diversity, media and pop culture, regionalism, and Canadian foodways, while in third year you can explore gender in Canada, Canadian-American relations, and contemporary issues.

 Your fourth year provides opportunities for independent studies, seminars, and advanced studies in courses such as Culture of the Maritimes, Aboriginal Political and Legal Issues, and Imagining Canada.

 Canadian studies is an interdisciplinary program, which means that in addition to your Canadian studies courses, you will take Canadian-centred courses from fields including: